Hydracerynitis/Ethical-Framework/Datasets/README.md

 | Bank         | 10000            | 10                | NO                  | YES                          | Female correlate with Positive; Male correlate with Negative |
 | Campus       | 215              | 13                | NO                  | NO                           | ----                                                         |
 | Employee     | 2764             | 8                 | NO                  | YES                          | Female correlate with Positive                               |

+## How to utilise this subrepo

+This subrepo has been used in the Windows environment.

+To use this repo in the Window Environment, use Python version 3.11 and [window_requirements.txt](./window_requirements.txt) with pip to install the virtual environment.

+It is also used for storing the datasets mentioned above.
+Research datasets are in *Research* folders, and Kaggle datasets are in *Kaggle* folders. **Adult**, **Diabetes** and **German** datasets are fetched using *fetch_ucirepo* methods from **ucimlrepo** packages.